Discount-Ticket-Slay/ticketslave/README.md

 ## Queuing Process
 ![Queuing Process](https://github.com/Discount-Ticket-Slay/ticketslave/assets/74541329/1200728c-c950-4877-89ce-ece347295a67)
 The queuing algorithm operates in two distinct phases:
 1. **Buffering and Shuffling**: Initially, all incoming user requests are collected in a buffer.
-This collection phase is followed by a shuffling process where each user is assigned a random queue number.
+This collection phase is followed by a shuffling process where each user within the buffer is assigned a random queue number.
 2. **Sequential Processing**: After shuffling, users are redirected to the queue service.
 Here, they are processed in a first-come, first-served manner, determined by their randomly assigned queue numbers.
-This approach ensures fairness by randomizing the order of service, rather than strictly processing requests in the order they were received.
+For users that join after the buffer is triggered, they will join from the back of the queue.
+This approach ensures fairness by randomising the order of service, rather than strictly processing requests in the order they were received.

 ## Setup and Installation
 ### Prerequisites